Vikasg7/line-reader/readme.md

    // Call list.next to iterate over lines in a file list.next()

-   // Iterating using a loop
+   // Iterating using a for..of loop
    for (const item of list) {
       console.log(item)
    }